 To the east of the courtyard is the Osara, where royal weddings are solemnized.
 You can get married in the Zenana Mahal as well.

 Inside the Zenana Mahal, it's possible to walk through the queen's chambers.
 The rooms have been beautifully restored and feature arts and crafts, frescoes, balconies, and alcoves.
 There's even a swing!

 Kanch ki Burj

 Possibly the most ornate and opulent part of the City Palace Museum, Kanch ki Burj is one of the many structures added by Manarana Karan Singhji, during his brief reign from 1620 to 1628.
 The exquisite dome ceiling of this small chamber is covered in glass and mirrors.

 Head through the antique ivory doors to Moti Mahal (Pearl Palace), and you'll find yourself surrounded by mirrored walls and stained glass windows.
 It creates an astonishing array of reflections.
 This section was also built by Maharana Karan Singhji and used as his private residence.
 Maharana Jawan Singhji added to the ornamentation 200 years later.

 The captivating City Palace Museum galleries are filled with priceless regal memorabilia.
 Two of the most important ones are the Silver Gallery and Music Gallery.

 The Silver Gallery contains numerous precious pieces of silverware used by the royal household.
-The highlights include a crib for newborn babies, chariot to carry religious idols when taken out in procession, a horse cart, and mandap for daily rituals.
+The highlights include a crib for newborn babies, chariot to carry religious idols when taken out in procession, a horse cart, and mandap pavilion for wedding ceremonies.

 As you exit the Udaipur City Palace Museum you'll pass though Toran Pol, a gateway which leads from Moti Chowk (where the main entrance to the Zenana Mahal is located) into Manek Chowk.
 It was constructed by Maharana Karan Singhji.